hamidds/PSND/README.md

 - **Religion**: The religion of the person that the norm is associated with.
 Possible values: Muslim, Christian, Jewish, Zoroastrian, Not Muslim.
 - **Ethnicity**: The ethnicity of the person that the norm is associated with.
 Possible values: Fars, Turk, Kurd, Arab, Baluch, Turkmen, Qashqai.
 - **Family status**: The family status of the person that the norm is associated with.
 Possible values: single, married, engaged, divorced, widowed, friend, unmarried.
-- **Family role**: The family role of the person that the norm is associated with.
+- **Family role**: The family role of the person with whom the norm is associated.
 Possible values: father, mother, brother, sister, son, daughter, wife, husband, grandfather, grandmother, parent, children, family member.
 - **Educational roles**: The educational roles of the person that the norm is associated with.
 Possible values: student, teacher, professor, university student.
 - **Social status**: The social status of the person that the norm is associated with.
 Possible values: poor, middle class, wealthy.